 Save Salem Public Library in Oregon!

-JANUARY 2025 UPDATE:
+FEBRUARY 2025 UPDATE:

 The public library for Salem, the capital city of Oregon, was fighting budget options in spring 2024 that included losing 8 FTE come July 1, 2024.
 These options primarily affected Spanish-speaking staff and targeted diverse programming.